gambitproject/gambit/doc/pyapi.rst

       The newly-inserted node takes the place of the node in the game tree, and the existing node becomes the first child of the new node.

-      :raises gambit.UndefinedOperationError: when called with a :py:class:`Player` object and no actions, or actions < 1.
+      :raises pygambit.UndefinedOperationError: when called with a :py:class:`Player` object and no actions, or actions < 1.
-      :raises gambit.UndefinedOperationError: when called with a :py:class:`Infoset` object and with actions.
+      :raises pygambit.UndefinedOperationError: when called with a :py:class:`Infoset` object and with actions.
-      :raises gambit.MismatchError: when called with objects from different games.
+      :raises pygambit.MismatchError: when called with objects from different games.

    .. py:method:: leave_infoset()